radio3-network/BluemchenOS/app-template.md

 Given the limitations of hardware, there is not (yet) a multi-user platform with different access/admin rights.
 Each app runs with full administrative rights.

+These apps are NOT limited to launch an executable with a binary file.
+Apps can launch scripts or any other formats supported by the operating system.
+See the details on the related sections below such as the config.json file.

 ### Hardware considerations
 Apps are expected to be stored inside removable storage cards like MicroSD and similar.